isacpxc/blockchain-noob/README.md

 * `locale.h`: Locale settings (e.g., setlocale).

 * `openssl/sha.h`: SHA hash functions (e.g., SHA256).

+* `ctype.h`: Functions for testing and mapping characters.

 # Future
 ### Future implementations can be viewed in the issues section of the repository.